EconPapers

 The Impact of Food Aid on Food Subsidies in Recipient Countries

-Wendy Hoffman, Bruce Gardner, Richard E. Just and Daniel Otto
+Wendy Hoffman, Bruce Gardner and Daniel Otto

-Staff General Research Papers from Iowa State University, Department of Economics
+Staff General Research Papers Archive from Iowa State University, Department of Economics

 Abstract: A model in which policy makers maximize a weighted welfare function of producer, consumer, and taxpayer groups is applied to explain the effects of food aid receipts on food policies in the countries receiving food aid.
 Consumer subsidies for wheat in nine countries receiving food aid are examined during the 1955-83 period.
 Econometric results indicate food aid increases domestic food subsidies in the recipient countries, but that other factors (development, country-specific factors) are more important in determining subsidy level.

-Date: 2003-11-24
+Date: 1994-11-01

-View citations in EconPapers
+Citations: View citations in EconPapers (5)

-Published in American Journal of Agricultural Economics, November 1994, Vol. 76, No. 4, pp. 733-743.
+Published in American Journal of Agricultural Economics, November 1994, vol. 76 no. 4, pp. 733-743

 There are no downloads for this item, see the EconPapers FAQ for hints about obtaining it.